SCHEDULE & SESSIONS

 Now, Rhythms Community Studio is the culmination of all the places Tenley has been and the incredible people who have inspired her along the way.
 It's her way of bringing together everything she's learned and sharing it with others in the most epic way possible.

-Marta Sierra (she/her) Licensed Mental Health Counselor
+Marta Isabella Sierra Cifuentes (she/her) Licensed Mental Health Counselor

 I am a licensed mental health counselor specializing in Internal Family Systems therapy.
 As a proud Latina, queer, polyamorous therapist, I bring all of my personal intersectionality as a strength when I work with survivors of adoption.
 As a transracial and international adoptee, I also have a specific interest in decolonization and reclamation work for adoptees of color and how that affects overall health and self esteem.
 I believe community is the medicine, both internal and external, and am honored to be part of this community and this conference.
 I am an adoption abolitionist and pro-liberation of all oppressed peoples.